mateusz-przybyla/BdayReminder/README.md

 # Bday Reminder App

-Project idea:\
+**Project idea:**\
 Have you ever forgotten someone's birthday?
-It happened to me, therefore I decided to write an application to save birthdays.
+It happened to me, so I decided to write an application to save birthdays.
-Now I have all the dates in one place :).
+Now I have all the dates in one place :)

 ## Table of contents